 Colorectal cancer is the third most common cancer in the US.
-As obesity rates have increased, the number of colorectal cancer cases has increased as well.
+Obesity is one of the many lifestyle factors associated with an increased risk of colorectal cancer.

 AICR’S latest report on colorectal cancer found that eating fiber-rich foods, exercising regularly and maintaining a healthy weight can lower your risk.
 Eating high amounts of red and processed meat, drinking excess alcohol and carrying extra body fat were all linked to a higher risk.

-Weight: As you gain body fat, your risk for colorectal cancer increases.
+As you gain excess body fat, your risk for colorectal cancer increases.

 - Being overweight and obese increases blood levels of insulin and related hormones that can encourage the growth of cancer.

 - Excess fat also creates a pro-inflammatory environment in the body that can contribute to the growth of cancer.